A sensitivity curve approach to tuning a pulsar timing array in the detection era: Discussion Outlook

 \section{Discussion \& Outlook}

 As pulsar timing arrays enter the detection era, with significance of the GWB anticipated to reach a detection in the coming years, it is natural to focus next on the resolution of anisotropies in the GWB and the detection of individual supermassive binary black holes.
-This study compares detection statistics for individual sources---then demonstrates a powerful method of PTA campaign optimization, using sensitivity curves, which can accurately account for GWB self-noise.
+This study compares detection statistics for individual sources then demonstrates a powerful method to improve PTA campaigns, using sensitivity curves, which can accurately account for GWB self-noise.
 Specifically, we find that for our simulated IPTA-like detector,

 \begin{enumerate} \item Adding high cadence campaigns reduces the power in the white noise, yielding higher sensitivities at $f_{\rm GW}> 10^{-8}$Hz. \item For fixed observing resources, a high cadence (low cadence) campaign on the most (least) sensitive pulsars facilitates high frequency sensitivity gains while yielding minimal sensitivity losses at lower frequencies. \item For an IPTA-like detector under fixed observing time constraints, a sky-targeted campaign only minimally boosts sensitivity in that direction.
 Increasing the sensitivity of the best pulsars, across the sky, gives better gains. \item Simultaneously fitting for a GWB and single-sources provides a large sensitivity boost at low frequencies which depends on the accuracy of the fit. \item The parameters of the GWB impacts at what frequencies we expect to see single sources, and impacts where PTAs cross over from being red noise dominated to white noise dominated. \item Next generation radio telescopes will drastically reduce the white noise in PTAs thus opening up the possibility for more high frequency candidates. \item The sensitivity gains at higher frequencies of the optimal campaign synergizes well with the frequencies possible for an MMA detection with LSST and the expectation that anisotropies will be seen at higher frequencies first. \item The optimal observational campaign for PTAs improves sensitivity to various new-physics models at high frequencies, where they could much more easily be disentangled from a SMBBH GWB. \end{enumerate}